Optimal estimation of the null distribution in large-scale inference: Introduction

 Here, the sets \(\mathcal{I}\) and \(\mathcal{O}\) are unknown but fixed in advance to the generation of the data.
 The contamination points \(\eta_j\) are unknown and arbitrary, but also fixed in advance to the data generation.
 From a minimax perspective, this variant is closely related to the usual Bayes formulation of Huber's contamination model \cite{huber_robust_1964}, that is,

 where \(\varepsilon = \frac{k}{n}\) is the contamination level and \(Q\) is an unknown, arbitrary probability distribution on \(\R\).
 That \(Q\) can be any probability distribution on \(\R\) is due to the fact that the \(\eta_j\) can be any values in \(\R\).
 In a minimax context, the conclusions about in-probability estimation rates in the frequentist version (\ref{model:Huber_deterministic}) and the Bayes version (\ref{model:Huber_mixture}) are the same \cite{chen_robust_2018,diakonikolas_robust_2019}.

-Basic statistical intuition correctly asserts sample average is not optimal due to its sensitivity to outliers.
-It turns out the instinct to reach for sample median is the right one as established in \cite{chen_robust_2018}, where the minimax rate of estimation was derived and applies to both Bayes (\ref{model:Huber_mixture}) and frequentist (\ref{model:Huber_deterministic}) contexts.
-In particular, they showed that if \(\varepsilon < \frac{1}{5}\), then

-with high probability.
-A matching lower bound (up to universal constants) was obtained, thus establishing the rate-optimality of sample median.
+Sample median is perhaps the simplest and most famous robust estimator, and it was shown to be optimal in Huber's model by Chen et al. in \cite{chen_robust_2018}.
+In their article, the minimax rate of estimation was derived and applies to both Bayes (\ref{model:Huber_mixture}) and frequentist (\ref{model:Huber_deterministic}) contexts.
+In particular, they showed that if \(\varepsilon < \frac{1}{5}\), then \(|\median(X_1,...,X_n) - \theta|^2 \lesssim \sigma^2\left(\frac{1}{n} + \varepsilon^2\right) \asymp \sigma^2\left(\frac{1}{n} + \frac{k^2}{n^2}\right)\) with high probability.
+A matching lower bound (up to universal constants) was also obtained.

-Returning to (\ref{model:additive}), the situation seems slightly, yet apparently different from that in Huber's contamination model.
+Returning to (\ref{model:additive}), the situation seems only slightly different from that in Huber's contamination model.
 Rather than outlier observations being set to arbitrary unknown values, outliers from (\ref{model:additive}) exhibit \textit{mean shifts}.
 Mean shift contamination has been extensively studied in the robust statistics literature, mostly in a regression context.
 To elaborate, consider the regression model for data \(\{(x_j, Y_j)\}_{j=1}^{n}\),